The University of Edinburgh is one of the best in the world and its School of Informatics amongst the best in Europe and the UK.

 The School of Informatics is consistently ranked in the top 30 of the subject rankings in the world.

-- QS World University Rankings - Computer Science - 26th
+- QS World University Rankings by Subject 2023: Computer Science and Information Systems - 20th

 Our joint submission with EPCC topped the Research Professional Computer Science and Informatics rankings, based on REF 2021 results.
 Research Professional ranked us #1 for the size of submission (144.04 FTE), power rating (100) and market share (7.6 %).
 You can read more about the research in the School of Informatics below:

-With over 280 academic and research staff and over 2,000 students, the School of Informatics at the University of Edinburgh is the largest Computer Science department in the UK and one of the largest in Europe.
+With over 300 academic and research, over 130 professional services staff and over 2,000 students, the School of Informatics at the University of Edinburgh is the largest Computer Science department in the UK and one of the largest in Europe.

 Students who graduate from the School of Informatics go into their future careers equipped with the skills they need to excel.
 A lot of our graduates and staff are highly successful in their fields.
 You can read more about what our graduates progressed into here: